StevanPataki99/MacOS-Personal-Setup/README.md

 ## Git SSH

-- First check for existing SSH keys on your computer by running: `ls -al ~/.ssh
-# Lists the files in your .ssh directory, if they exist`
+- First check for existing SSH keys on your computer by running: `ls -al ~/.ssh` Lists the files in your .ssh directory, if they exist

+- Check the directory listing to see if you have files named either `id_rsa.pub` or `id_dsa.pub`.
+If you don't have either of those files then read on, otherwise skip the next section.
+- If you don't have an SSH key you need to generate one.
+To do that you need to run the commands below, and make sure to substitute the placeholder with your email.
+The default settings are preferred, so when you're asked to enter a file in which to save the key, just press Enter to continue.
+- enter this command: `ssh-keygen -t rsa -C "stevan.pataki.1999@gmail.com"`
+- Run the following commands to add your SSH key to the `ssh-agent`: `eval "$(ssh-agent -s)"`
+- If you're running macOS Sierra 10.12.2 or later, you will need to modify your `~/.ssh/config` file to automatically load keys into the ssh-agent and store passphrases in your keychain:
+`Host *
+  AddKeysToAgent yes
+  UseKeychain yes
+  IdentityFile ~/.ssh/id_rsa`

+ - No matter what operating system version you run you need to run this command to complete this step: `ssh-add -K ~/.ssh/id_rsa`
+ - The last step is to let GitHub know about your SSH key so GitHub can recognize you.
+Run this command to copy your key to your clipboard: `pbcopy < ~/.ssh/id_rsa.pub`
+ - Then go to GitHub and input your new SSH key.
+Paste your key in the "Key" text-box and pick a name that represents the computer you're currently using.

+We are now ready to use SSH with GitHub!

 # TEMPORATY

-- git

 # Programs